SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00005_Resetting-SIM-Packaging-Jobs/index.rst

 .. image:: _static/image003.png

-2. Reset Identity
+Resetting Identity
 ++++++++++++++++++++++
-The following command has to be executed in order to make the database start the new packaging jobs with the ID number 1.
+Excecute the following command in order to make the database start the new packaging jobs with the ID number 1.

 "DBCC CHECKIDENT('PackagingJob', RESEED, 0)"

 .. image:: _static/image004.png